 Here are some of the images if you want to resize them:

-We hope you have a splendid time at this Cookies for Santa party, we know we did!!
+I hope you have a splendid time at this Cookies for Santa party, I know we did!!

 Have a FUN “Cookies for Santa Party”